ruby/www.ruby-lang.org/en/documentation/installation/index.md

 Some members of the Ruby community feel that you should avoid package managers to install Ruby and that you should use dedicated tools instead.

-It's possible that major package managers will install older Ruby versions instead of the latest release.
+It is possible that major package managers will install older Ruby versions instead of the latest release.
 To use the latest Ruby release, check that the package name matches its version number.
 Or use a dedicated [installer][installers].